 Although it will get quiet in winter, quality of life here is good both for locals, expats and retirees.

 Soller and Port de Soller offer a large number of hotels with a wide range of prices.
 These are four of the best hotels:

 - Gran Hotel Soller: a five star luxury hotel in the centre of Soller.
 This hotel is located in one of the most characteristic buildings of Soller, a depiction of the architecture of the town in the 19th century.
 Even if you don’t stay here, go and have a look at the impressive building.

 - Hotel Esplendido: this modern, chic seaside hotel is located in Port de Soller, just off the beach overlooking the port.
 Its location is absolutely perfect and the views overlooking the port are impressive day and night.

-- Hotel Es Port: The Es Port Soller Hotel is an old mansion fortified in the 17th century at Port de Soller, only a short walk from the harbour and the beach.
+- Hotel Es Port: an old mansion fortified in the 17th century in Port de Soller, only a short walk from the harbour and the beach.
 Its quiet location surrounded by beautiful gardens makes this a great place for a relaxing stay in Port de Soller.

 - Jumeirah Port Soller Hotel & Spa: this is the most luxurious hotel in the area.
 Built on a cliff overlooking Port de Soller it has breathtaking views.
 With two restaurants, four bars and lounges, two swimming pools and a beautiful Spa it offers all the luxury you expect from a Jumeirah hotel.

 - Casa Alvaro: located in the centre of Soller in a quiet street just off the main square Casa Alvaro is the place to go to if you are looking for high quality tapas.

 - Nautilus: this restaurant is worth a visit mainly because of its amazing views.
 Set on a cliff in Port de Soller this is one of the best places to watch the sunset.